-New LG G2 photos leak, show off the phone's face and batteryAlex Wagner - Deputy Managing Editor, News Desk
+New LG G2 photos leak, show off the phone's face and batteryAlex Wagner - Editorial Director of News and Content

 LG has already revealed some details on its upcoming G2 smartphone, including the device's name and the fact that it'll be powered by a quad-core Snapdragon 800 processor.
 The company's trickle of information ahead of its August 7 event may not be enough for some folks, though, which is where the rumor mill comes in.